clarenceb/aro4x-demo/automation/README.md

         pullSecret=$pullSecret
 ```

-Then you can proceed to configure the [DNS and TLS/Certs settings](../TLS.md), if required - e.g. you set a FQDN custom domain.
+Then you can proceed to configure the [DNS and TLS/Certs settings](../TLS.md), if required - e.g. you set a FQDN custom domain rather than a DNS suffix.
-If you set only a name e.g. "mycluster" and not a FQDN "mycluster.com.au" then you don't need to set custom DNS and configure custom certs.
+If you set only a DNS suffix e.g. "mycluster" and not a FQDN "mycluster.com.au" then you don't need to set custom DNS and configure custom certs.

-The assigned FQDN whe you only specify the short name will be in the format:
+The assigned FQDN when you only specify the short name will be in the format:

 ```sh
 https://console-openshift-console.apps.<shortname>.<region>.aroapp.io/